NIGMS/AWS-HealthOmics-Module-Template/README.md

 # HealthOmics scRNAseq Demo

 ## Overview:
 This repository was built for the purpose of introducing AWS HealthOmics and giving an example of converting a workflow to HealthOmics.
-It covers the topics of what services HealthOmics offers and a step by step guide of converting a scrnaseq nf-core nextflow pipeline to HealthOmics.
+It covers the topics of what services HealthOmics offers and a step by step guide of converting a methylseq nf-core nextflow pipeline to HealthOmics.

 ## Outcomes:
 * Build and push public containers to ECR